What are the different components of wastewater?

 Chemical precipitation of phosphates

 This process includes the precipitation of soluble phosphorus with a metal salt compound.
 It could be iron or aluminum salt.
 Iron or aluminum salts are also capable of combining with phosphate ions to form an iron or aluminum phosphate precipitate (Fe PO4 or AIPO4).
 We talk about coagulation.

 Due to the competitiveness of the hydroxide or phosphate precipitate formation reactions, the molar ratio to be used between Fe/P or Al/P varies from 1 to 3.

 Chemical precipitation is usually carried out in structures dedicated to settling.

 The metal phosphate precipitates flow and are extracted in the wastewater mud.

 The addition of coagulants can be done during primary settling, or once in the biological tank, or in an additional treatment structure located after the biological tank.

-However, it must be remembered that the level of mud increases considerably due to the precipitation of phosphate salts.
-To limit the costs of mud treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.
+However, it should not be forgotten that the level of sludge increases considerably due to the precipitation of phosphate salts.
+In order to limit the costs of sludge treatment and coagulants, most wastewater treatment plants combine biological and chemical processes for phosphorus removal.

 COD/Pt ratio: Prediction of phosphorus removal efficiency